-Do you ever get the feeling that your students are beginning to “tune you out” like the teacher from Charlie Brown (waah, waah, waah…)?
+Do you ever get the feeling that your students are beginning to tune you out like the teacher from Charlie Brown (waah, waah, waah…)?
 Do you sometimes feel like the invisible man/woman up at the front of the room as you try to quiet them down?
-If what may have worked for you in the past seems like it’s getting a little old, with students getting so used to the sound of your voice it’s losing it’s effect, your method of getting their attention might need a “refresh”.
+If what may have worked for you in the past seems like it’s getting a little old, and the sound of your voice is losing it’s effect on your students, your method of getting their attention might need a refresh.
 Doing so may help save your voice, your time, and your sanity!

 Today’s PCM (#10) Effective cueing systems to release and regain attention, can be used to quiet the room for added directions, to give a quick praise, or in preparation for a transition.
 Read on for a few quick tips on how to get their attention – and fast.

 First things first – What to avoid doing:

 Before getting to the tips, here are some definite things you do NOT want to do.
 One, because they don’t work too well for too long, but mostly because there are much better alternatives that will accomplish what you want (getting their attention quickly and in a positive way):

 - Nagging (if you have to repeat over and over, your cueing system needs a refresh, or you might not even have one – it’s never too late to start)